 We were able to look at a small sample size of the boats on the market to help give some clarity to the question of how much does a center console weigh.

 To get an accurate answer, you need to look at dry weight, gear and fuel weight, and trailer weight.

 Also, keep in mind that there can be some variation between seemingly identical boats because there are a lot of options when it comes to how each boat owner will set up their boat.

-Knowing the maximum amount your vehicle can tow, and then staying well below the maximum will help ensure yours and others safety on the road.
+Knowing the maximum amount your cars, trucks, or SUVs can tow, and then staying well below the maximum will help ensure yours and others safety on the road.

 Getting out on the water is an excellent way to spend an afternoon and create long-lasting memories.
 Choosing the right boat for you will help maximize your time on the water.